Guo Gu (Jimmy Yu)

-Guo Gu is a Chan teacher and professor of Buddhism and East Asian religions at Florida State University.
-The founder and teacher of the Tallahassee Chan Center in Florida, he is the trainer of all Western dharma teachers in the Dharma Drum lineage of master Sheng Yen; in 2020, he also founded the socially engaged, intra-denominational Buddhist organization Dharma Relief.
-His books include Essence of Chan and Silent Illumination (2021).
+Guo Gu (Jimmy Yu) is Sheng Yen Professor of Chinese Buddhist Studies at the Florida State University.
+He is the founder and teacher of the Tallahassee Chan Center in Florida, and trainer of all Western dharma teachers in the Dharma Drum lineage of master Sheng Yen; in 2020, he also founded the socially engaged, intra-denominational Buddhist organization Dharma Relief.
+His recent books include Sanctity and Self-Inflicted Violence in Chinese Religions, 1500–1700 (2012) and Reimagining Chan Buddhism: Sheng Yen and the Creation of the Dharma Drum Lineage of Chan (2021).

 Recent Articles